Latest Financials

 Property, Plant and Equipment

-In 1HFY26, the Group invested $9.8 million in new PPE as part of its ongoing fleet renewal programme.
-In addition, the Group reclassified $0.5 million of inventories as PPE following a reassessment of their economic use and, conversely, reclassified $0.2 million of PPE as inventories.
+In FY26, the Group invested $17.1 million in new PPE as part of its ongoing fleet renewal programme.
+In addition, the Group reclassified $2.4 million of inventories as PPE following a reassessment of their economic use and $0.2 million of PPE as inventories.

 Right-of-use Assets